-Any severance payments to which Mr. Telkamp is entitled under the Telkamp Retention Agreement will be paid by us to Mr. Telkamp in cash and in full arrears on the 61st day following his date of termination (or such later date as necessary to avoid the imposition of additional taxes under Internal Revenue Code Section 409A).
+Any severance payments under the Telkamp Retention Agreement are required to be paid by us to Mr. Telkamp in cash and in full arrears on the 61st day following his date of termination (or such later date as necessary to avoid the imposition of additional taxes under Internal Revenue Code Section 409A).

 The severance provisions set forth in the Telkamp Retention Agreement are Mr. Telkamp's exclusive rights to severance payments and benefits in the event of termination of service during the Effective Change in Control Period.
-However, the Telkamp Offer Letter severance provisions continue to govern Mr. Telkamp's severance benefits in the event of termination of service outside of the Effective Change in Control period.
-In either case, we are not obligated to pay Mr. Telkamp a grossup for taxation on his severance benefits.
+However, the Telkamp Offer Letter severance provisions governed Mr. Telkamp's severance benefits in the event of termination of service outside of the Effective Change in Control period.
+In either case, we are not obligated to pay Mr. Telkamp a gross-up for taxation on his severance benefits.

-Assuming an involuntary or constructive termination without cause of Mr. Telkamp's employment occurred outside of an Effective Change in Control Period on December 31, 2010, the maximum amount of severance we would have been potentially required to pay Mr. Telkamp pursuant to the Telkamp Offer Letter is \$285,000.
-Assuming Mr. Telkamp terminated his employment with us for good reason, or we terminated Mr. Telkamp's employment without cause, in either case within the Effective Change in Control Period, on December 31, 2010, we would have been potentially required to pay Mr. Telkamp severance payments totaling \$480,000 and an estimated amount of up to \$25,068 for COBRA health insurance premiums.
-The value from the acceleration of his then unvested equity awards would have been \$549,437, calculated by multiplying the number of then unvested shares subject to outstanding stock options and restricted stock units by the closing market price on December 31, 2010, which was \$14.19, less the aggregate amount of applicable exercise prices.
+Assuming an involuntary or constructive termination without cause of Mr. Telkamp's employment occurred outside of an Effective Change in Control Period on December 31, 2011, the maximum amount of severance we would have been potentially required to pay Mr. Telkamp pursuant to the Telkamp Offer Letter was \$293,550.
+Assuming Mr. Telkamp terminated his employment with us for good reason, or we terminated Mr. Telkamp's employment without cause, in either case within the Effective Change in Control Period, on December 31, 2011, we would have been potentially required to pay Mr. Telkamp severance payments totaling \$494,400 and an estimated amount of up to \$28,559 for COBRA health insurance premiums.
+The value from the acceleration of his then unvested equity awards would have been \$759,740, calculated by multiplying the number of then unvested shares subject to outstanding stock options and restricted stock units by the closing market price on December 31, 2011, which was \$14.70, less the aggregate amount of applicable exercise prices.

-We entered into a letter agreement in July 1999, as amended in August 2000, with Dr. Wang (the "Wang Offer Letter"), our executive vice president of technology and chief technology officer, which provides that if we terminate Dr. Wang without cause, he will receive severance equal to six months of his base salary and all health insurance benefits to which he would have been eligible to receive during that period.
+We entered into a letter agreement in July 1999, as amended in August 2000, with Dr. Wang (the "Wang Offer Letter"), our former executive vice president of technology and chief technology officer, which provides that if we terminated Dr. Wang without cause, he would receive severance equal to six months of his base salary and all health insurance benefits to which he would have been eligible to receive during that period.

 We subsequently entered into a management retention agreement with Dr. Wang in January 2010 (the "Wang Retention Agreement"), which amended the terms of Dr. Wang's severance benefits.
-Under the terms of the Wang Retention Agreement, if Dr. Wang terminates his employment with us for "good reason," or if we terminate Dr. Wang's employment without "cause" (as such terms are defined in the Wang Retention Agreement), in either case during the Effective Change in Control Period, Dr. Wang will receive the following severance benefits from us, subject to his signing and not revoking a release of claims that becomes effective within 60 days of his date of termination:
+Under the terms of the Wang Retention Agreement, if Dr. Wang terminated his employment with us for "good reason," or if we terminated Dr. Wang's employment without "cause" (as such terms are defined in the Wang Retention Agreement), in either case during the Effective Change in Control Period, Dr. Wang would receive the following severance benefits from us, subject to his signing and not revoking a release of claims that becomes effective within 60 days of his date of termination:

-- a lump sum cash payment (less applicable withholding taxes) in an amount equal to 12 months of Dr. Wang's then current annual base salary; - a lump sum cash payment (less applicable withholding taxes) in an amount equal to Dr. Wang's then current target annual bonus, pro-rated to the date of termination; - 100% of Dr. Wang's then outstanding and unvested equity awards will fully vest; and - Dr. Wang and his covered dependents will receive continued company-paid group health, dental and vision benefits until the earlier of (i) 12 months from the termination date or (ii) until they become covered under comparable group health, dental and vision plans of another employer.
+- a lump sum cash payment (less applicable withholding taxes) in an amount equal to 12 months of Dr. Wang's then current annual base salary; - a lump sum cash payment (less applicable withholding taxes) in an amount equal to Dr. Wang's then current target annual bonus, pro-rated to the date of termination; - 100% of Dr. Wang's then outstanding and unvested equity awards would fully vest; and - Dr. Wang and his covered dependents would receive continued company-paid group health, dental and vision benefits until the earlier of

+(i) 12 months from the termination date or (ii) until they become covered under comparable group health, dental and vision plans of another employer.